 Facebook lead ads takes the “sign-up” option in link ads to an advanced level.
 Here your users can signup or subscribe for newsletters, contest, or any such information without having to leave the network.
 Now, isn’t that cool?

-How a Facebook Lead Ads works?
+How does Facebook Lead Ads work?

 Simple and effective is what defines Facebook lead ads.
 When a user clicks on the “subscribe” or “signup” or any other call-to-action button placed in the ad, he/she is automatically redirected to a form.
 This form looks very much similar to those we use in inbound marketing, but the difference here is Facebook does the filling up part.
 Yes, you heard it right.
 Your users are signed up or subscribed with you in two taps.
 One tap takes them to the form, Facebook does the hard work by filling in all the information from the user’s profile, another tap and its done!